How to create e-learning courses

 LMS-Lite.
 An LMS-Lite is an authoring tool that also includes some of the features of an LMS.
 Such as publishing and results tracking.

-Let’s get down to the practical bit.
-How do you actually go about creating e-learning content?
+Let’s get down to the practical bit — how to create an actual e-learning course.
 We’ll walk you through each step based on best practices and our experiences in the industry.

 Use learning objectives

-Start by defining a clear purpose for your course.
+Before you can even create your e-learning course, it’s essential to start by defining a clear purpose for it.
 A learning objective is a clear statement of what the learner will take away from the course.

 Learning objectives are specific and should be made clear to the learner from the very beginning of the course.
 This way, there is no misunderstanding about what the point of the course is.